RavenCutie21/Voice-Changer-Settings/README.md

 but seriously....

-NAVIGATE TO THE SCREENSHOT FOLDER IT LITERALLY GIVES YOU ALL OF THESE SETTINGS
+NAVIGATE TO THE SCREENSHOT FOLDER IT LITERALLY GIVES YOU ALL OF THESE SETTINGS, F0 now has a folder explaining what each thing does in chart format.

 NOTE: I do not have an AMD card so you wont see the cpu, 0, 1, 2, 3, boxes in my screenshot.